nturley/intro2vivado/README.md

 * `route_design`
 * `write_bitstream`

 Now at this point you might open up Vivado in GUI mode, create a project, add your files and start pushing buttons.
 That would work, but honestly, I think a less intimidating path for a software engineer learning their way around this tool for the first time is to invoke Vivado in batch mode.
-Invoking Vivado in batch mode means that Vivado will execute a fixed set of steps from command line.
-These steps are specified in a TCL script.
+Invoking Vivado in batch mode means that Vivado will execute a fixed set of steps from a script.

 Here's an example of a TCL script you might use: build.tcl